-On June 30, 2015, Yield Operating LLC entered into a tax equity financing arrangement through which it has received \$119 million in net proceeds, as described in Note 5, Variable Interest Entities, or VIEs.
-These proceeds, as well as proceeds obtained from the June 29, 2015, Yield, Inc. common stock issuance, as described in Note 1, Nature of Business, and 2020 Convertible Notes issuance, as described above, were utilized to repay all of the outstanding project indebtedness associated with the Alta Wind X and Alta Wind XI wind facilities.
+On June 30, 2015, the Company entered into a tax equity financing arrangement through which NRG Yield Operating received \$119 million in net proceeds, as described in Note 5, Variable Interest Entities, or VIEs.
+These proceeds, as well as proceeds obtained from the June 29, 2015, common stock issuance, as described in Note 10, Changes in Capital Structure, and 2020 Convertible Notes issuance, as described above, were utilized to repay all of the outstanding project indebtedness associated with the Alta Wind X and Alta Wind XI wind facilities.
 The Company also settled interest rate swaps associated with the project level debt for the Alta Wind X and Alta Wind XI wind facilities at a value of \$17 million.